pln-fing-udelar/guarani-grammar-NAACL2024/README.md

 ### NMT experiments using MarianNMT (C++)

-The experiments were carried out using MarianNMT in [the main Uruguayan supercomputing center](https://cluster.uy/).
+The experiments were carried out using MarianNMT.
 You can find the [code here](https://github.com/baladon-lucas-pardinas/NMT-Translation-gn-es).

 ### Jojajovai corpus